SOliv1/ms-4-kuk-marketing/readme/README_3_copy.md

         then create urls.py in bag and add paths to that followed by update paths in urls.py project section
+        then context.py in bag app
+        then in settings.py in context list of processors -  'bag.context.bag_contents',

    1.
    1.
    1.